-THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs
+THET has been working in Zambia since 2009 to address the most urgent health needs.

+In Zambia, there is a lack of functioning medical equipment.
 As a result, healthcare workers on the front lines of service delivery lack the equipment they require to diagnose, monitor and treat patients.
-Imagine the difficulties faced by a nurse caring for infants on a ward that doesn’t have functional resuscitation equipment, incubators or oxygen.

-This is due in large part to a lack of human resources and training for both equipment users and maintenance personnel.
-Working with the Northern Technical College, THET developed the first training course for Biomedical Engineering Technologists (BMETs) in Zambia.
+This is due in large part to a lack of human resources and limited training for equipment users and maintenance personnel.
+To help address this, THET worked in partnership with the Northern Technical College to develop the first training course for Biomedical Engineering Technologists (BMETs) in Zambia.
 We also provide technical assistance to the Ministry of Health.

 Up to